RMLio/example2rml/README.md

 ```

 ## Support Data Formats
-At the moment only tables are supported.
+At the moment CSV and JSON are supported.